singularity-14/Conversational-Chatbot-Blenderbot-HuggingFace/README.md

 ### `backend.py`

-This file contains the backend logic for the chatbot (if any additional functionality is required).
+This file contains the backend logic for the chatbot.